IBM/cp4aiops-connectors-ticket-template/README.md

 ## Question and Answer

 1. How should I get started?
-For customizing your integration, a very detailed example of customizing a integration can be found in another sample: https://github.com/IBM/cp4waiops-connectors-java-template/blob/main/SampleSetup.md.
-The same concepts apply to this integration.

 In `TicketConnector`'s class, the `onAction` and `onConfiguration` are the two methods you should start with.

 `onConfiguration` reads the properties set by the user from the AIOPs UI.
 Your incident management system (ITSM) may require URL and a token, which you need to read from here.